 - In May 2014, the IASB issued IFRS 15 Revenue from Contracts with Customers.
 IFRS 15 replaces all previous revenue recognition standards, including IAS 18 Revenue.
-The IASB has decided to propose to defer the effective date of IFRS 15 from its current effective date of January 1, 2017 to annual periods beginning on or after January 1, 2018, with earlier application permitted. - In July 2014, the IASB issued the final version of IFRS 9, "Financial Instruments" concerning classification and measurement, impairment and hedge accounting, to supersede IAS 39, "Financial Instruments: Recognition and Measurement".
-IFRS 9 will be effective for years beginning on or after January 1, 2018 with early adoption permitted.
+On July 22, 2015 the IASB affirmed its proposal to defer the effective date of IFRS 15 from January 1, 2017 to annual periods beginning on or after January 1, 2018, with early adoption permitted. - In July 2014, the IASB issued the final version of IFRS 9, "Financial Instruments" concerning classification and measurement, impairment and hedge accounting, to supersede IAS 39, "Financial Instruments: Recognition and Measurement".
+IFRS 9 will be effective for years beginning on or after January 1, 2018, with early adoption permitted.